flexatone/vigilnaut/README.md

 ### Command: `fetter scan`

-Scan the environment to report on installed packages.
+- Description: Scan the environment to report on installed packages.
 - Subcommands
   - `display`: Show scan results in the terminal.
   - `write`: Save scan results to a file.